zenglinxing/madd/doc/docs/rng-intro.md

 The unified RNG interfaces are much convenient since you don't need to concern about the details of algorithm.
 However, `RNG_Param` consumes more memory space than any specific algorithm's parameters.

-One thing to note is that not every algorithm return a random integer of type `uint64_t`.
+One thing to note is that not every algorithm return a random integer ranging from 0 to BIN64.

 # Example